Technoraul/tg_bot/README.md

 # tg_bot
-telegram bot on python.
+Telegram bot on python.
+This bot was created so that the company's employees in the work chat /roll with whom they will go to lunch today.

-This telegram bot has 3 commands:
+Telegram bot has 3 commands:
 /get_id - returns your ID
 /get_group_id - returns group ID
 /roll - returns two random values from the file text.txt